 Now, we know, it can seem quite intimidating to go “plant-based” when you first think about it, so, we’ve got a very straightforward guide that can help you start on your plant-based diet and do so in a way that’s fun and simple to do.

-Plant-Based Diet vs Vegan
+Plant-Based Diets vs Vegan

 Now, you may be thinking that plant-based sounds incredibly similar to “vegan” and you’d certainly be right in thinking that there’s a substantial amount of overlap between the two.

 The difference is this.
 People on plant-based diets are seeking to try and minimize or eliminate the use of animal products and chemically refined food in their diets.
 They do this by means of eating plant-based foods and plant foods.

 In the long run, most people who take up a plant-based diet will choose to eliminate all animal products from their diets but to begin with, many will retain one or two products that make their diet easier to adjust to.
 Plant-based eating can be transitioned to rather than being a dramatic change where you cut out animal foods entirely in favor of plant-based foods.

 The Plant-Based Diet And Whole Foods